raghubetina/syllabus-chapters/README.md

 This course is also very _question-driven_.
 In many cases, the slides, labs, and homeworks are designed not to impart knowledge but to elicit questions; which will then prompt conversations; where, hopefully, knowledge will then be imparted[^behind_the_curtain].

-[^behind_the_curtain]: If you want to look a bit further behind the curtain: we believe in [playing the whole game](https://www.gse.harvard.edu/news/uk/09/01/education-bat-seven-principles-educators){:target="_blank"} and in [encountering locked doors before keys](https://mkremins.github.io/blog/doors-headaches-intellectual-need/)
+[^behind_the_curtain]: If you want to look a bit further behind the curtain: we believe in [playing the whole game](https://www.gse.harvard.edu/news/uk/09/01/education-bat-seven-principles-educators){:target="_blank"} and in [encountering locked doors before keys](https://mkremins.github.io/blog/doors-headaches-intellectual-need/){:target="_blank"}.
-{:target="_blank"}.

 > Questions are places in your mind where answers fit.
 If you haven’t asked the question, the answer has nowhere to go.
 >